US stocks, bonds and the dollar slip after the latest downgrade to the US government's credit rating

 Nothing Moody’s said is new, of course, and critics have been railing against Washington’s inability to control its debt for many years.
 Standard & Poor’s lowered its credit rating for the U.S. government in 2011.

-That means investors have likely already accounted for most of the well-known issues, according to Brian Rehling, head of global fixed income strategy and other analysts at Wells Fargo Investment Institute.
-They’re expecting “limited additional market impact” following the initial reactions to the Moody's move.
+Because the issues are already so well known, investors have likely already accounted for them, according to Brian Rehling, head of global fixed income strategy and other analysts at Wells Fargo Investment Institute.
+They’re expecting “limited additional market impact” following the initial reactions to the Moody’s move.

+Stocks and U.S. government bond prices at first fell sharply early in Monday's trading, but they trimmed their losses as the morning progressed.

+A downgrade essentially warns investors globally not to lend to the U.S. government at such low interest rates, and the yield on the 10-year Treasury briefly jumped above 4.55% early Monday morning, up from 4.43% late Friday.
+That number shows how much in interest the U.S. government has to pay in order to borrow money for 10 years.
+But it later regressed to 4.49% as some more calm returned to the market.

+The yield on a 30-year Treasury bond briefly leaped above 5% before receding, up from less than 4% in September.

-But the downgrade does comes ahead of a key period for Washington, where it's set to debate potential cuts in taxes that could suck away more revenue, as well as the nation's limit on how much it can borrow.
+The downgrade by Moody's comes ahead of a key period for Washington, where it's set to debate potential cuts in taxes that could suck away more revenue, as well as the nation's limit on how much it can borrow.
+And if Washington has to pay more in interest to borrow cash to pay its bills, that could filter out and cause interest rates to rise for U.S. households and businesses too, in everything from mortgage rates to auto loan rates to credit cards.
+That in turn could slow the economy.

 Other big retailers are on the schedule to report their latest quarterly results this upcoming week, including Target, Home Depot, Lowe’s and TJX Cos.